Dre Campbell Farm

 9. Space Plants Properly

-An abundance of flowers growing in the garden is a joy to behold.
-However, overplanting can provide a breeding ground for certain pests and diseases.
+An abundance of flowers growing in the garden can be pleasant to see.
+However, overplanting can create favorable conditions for certain pests and diseases.

-Most plants thrive best with space between them.
-They can absorb adequate water, nutrients, and light with enough space.
+Most plants thrive when given enough space to absorb adequate water, nutrients, and light.

-Fungal problems like rust can appear in dark, damp, tightly packed areas where water droplets or wind can spread spores easily.
+Fungal problems like rust can appear in dark, damp, tightly packed areas where water droplets or wind can easily spread spores.

-As a result, resisting the temptation to fill every space will pay off in the long run.
+As a result, resisting the temptation to fill every space will ultimately pay off.

 10. Remove Weeds That Host Rust

 Certain weeds and wildflowers can harbor rust.
-Wild mallow will host hollyhock rust, and willow herb is well known as a host to fuchsia rust.
+Wild mallow hosts hollyhock rust, and willow herb is well known as a host of fuchsia rust.

 Therefore, thoroughly root out the infected weeds and dispose of them.
 Additionally, some rust fungus spores can overwinter and germinate in the spring.

-So, clear away all discarded debris with rust fungus from the garden before the gardening season arrives.
-You can also toss them onto the bonfire.
+So, clear away all pulled-out weeds with rust fungus from the garden before the gardening season arrives.
+Dispose of infected debris according to local yard waste guidelines.

 Takeaway